We are here to help you

 Liquid Logic Social Services Database.
 Carers Trust Solihull (formerly Solihull Carers Centre) is funded to carry out Carers Assessments on their behalf of Solihull MBC.
 If you request an assessment all this information including your cared fors’ name and address will be stored on the SMBC’s social services database and our Carers Trust Solihull database but will be allocated to our teams.

-After you have been registered with Carers Trust Solihull you will be asked to complete a consent form.
+After you have been registered with Carers Trust Solihull, you will be asked to complete a consent form.
 Without full consent, we will not be able to offer you a service.
-Any issues with the form please contact us.
+Any issues with the form, please contact us.

-You can complete an online consent form here.
+You can complete a consent form here.